Stability Conditions for Remote State Estimation of Multiple Systems over Multiple Markov Fading Channels: Key Results

 By applying the above method to the other $N-1$ sensors, a sufficient condition for stabilizing the $N$-sensor remote estimator is obtained as $\rho^2(\mathbf{A}_1) \lambda_{\infty} <1$, which completes the proof of sufficiency of Theorem~\ref{theo:main}.

 \begin{remark} The policy above with persistent sensor scheduling and periodic channel selection is a stability-guaranteeing policy.
-Note that such a policy, which does not utilize the parallel frequency channels, is only constructed for the proof of the sufficiency of Theorem~\ref{theo:main}, and is not optimal.
-Once the stability condition is satisfied, we can find the optimal policy in~\eqref{eq:schedule_0} by solving a Markov decision process problem as discussed in~\cite{LEONG2020108759}. \end{remark}
+Note that such a policy, which does not utilize the parallel frequency channels, is only constructed for the proof of the sufficiency of Theorem~\ref{theo:main}, and is not optimal. \mycomment{Once the stability condition is satisfied, we can find the optimal policies in~\eqref{eq:schedule_0}, e.g., by designing suitable MDP problems, see for example~\cite{LEONG2020108759}.} \end{remark}